haonanou/MachineLearning_FinalProject/Proposal.md

 ## What problem are you tackling?
 - Classify LOL ranked games outcome by looking at the first 10 min worth of data.
-- Since warding totem is use for player can put on the map, it useful for map control, it can make hypothesis test, does team put more wards will have higher probabilty can win the game.
+- Since the warding totem is used by a player for map control, a hypothesis test question can be conducted: Do teams put more wards will cause a higher probability of winning the game?
-- we can test on each attributes, to figure out which arttributes have main impact to win the game.
+- We can test every attribute and figure out which attributes have the main impact to win the game.
-- Also base on map design, blue team is close to Elite monster place, and red team have easy control in dragons, we can make hypothesis test to see is red team always get more dragons and blue team always get more elite monster.
+- Based on the map design, the blue team is close to Elite monster place, and the read team has easy control in dragons.
+We can make a hypothesis test to see if the red team and the blue team always have dragons and Elite monsters in control, respectively.
-- does team get more elite monster have higher win rate than the team get the dragons. and to slove one issues why blue team have higher winrate than red team.
+- Another hypothesis test is to see if the team gets more elite monsters have a higher win rate than the team gets the dragons and to explore why the blue team has a higher win rate than the red team.
-- Also we can classfier red/blue team base on how many dragon get and elite monster get.
+- Finally, we can classifier both teams based on how many dragons and elite monsters in control.

 ## Exploratory Data Analysis: